 Chapter II of Directive 89/662/EEC, entitled 'Checks on arrival at the destination', consists of Articles 5 to 8.

-Article 5 defines - restrictively - the types of checks that can be carried out by the competent authority at the place of destination and states in particular in its paragraph 1 (a) that:
+Article 5 defines - restrictively - the types of checks that can be carried out by the competent authority at the place of destination and states in particular that:

-"Member States of destination shall implement the following measures:
+"1.
+Member States of destination shall implement the following measures: